Stivvo/wayPreview/README.md

     just focuses tiling without setting the position

 My fork of fff works out of the box with wayPreview.
-However, most terminal file managers have a configuration file that can bind keys to shell commands.
+However, most terminal file managers have a configuration file that allows to bind keys to shell commands.
 It's better to configure your file manager to use the shell wrappers to separe your file manager's config from wayPreview's config.

 The use of wayPreview isn't necessarily limited to previews for terminal file managers though.